Grigoryanlab/TERM-ddG/README.md

 ### third-party programs:
 * USEARCH8.0 -- a program for rapidly finding similarities within sets of sequences (http://www.drive5.com/usearch/download.html)
-* BLAST -- NCBI blast-2.2.26
 * Matlab 2015b or higher (Octave should also work, but we have not tested this extensively)

 ### other tools from our lab:
 * MASTER (Method of Accerlerated Search for Tertiary Ensemble Representatives); download from http://www.grigoryanlab.org/master/.

-> For our paper, we have parsed the Protein Data Bank (PDB) and created a database that enables the MASTER program to search the tertiary motifs in the queried structure.
-The original database can be downloaded from the Grigoryan lab website via `rsync -varz arteni.cs.dartmouth.edu::masterDB-ddG/ /local/path`.
-One can also follow our protocol at https://vimeo.com/120274509 to customize the database, such as limiting search in a subset of the PDB, or simply update the database with the latest PDB data.
+> For our paper, we created a database for MASTER to search for tertiary motif sequence preferences by considering a relatively non-redundant subset of the Protein Data Bank (PDB).
+The specific database used in th epaper can be downloaded from the Grigoryan lab website via `rsync -varz arteni.cs.dartmouth.edu::masterDB-ddG/ /local/path`.
+One can also follow our protocol at https://vimeo.com/120274509 to customize the database, or simply update the database with the latest PDB data.

-> Whichever database you end up using, use the script `create_seqdb.py` included with this package to create a sequence database, by running:
-`python create_seqdb.py <list> <db_file>`, where `<list>` is a text file in which each line specifies the path to each PDB file in the database.
-Following this, set `PATH_seqdb` in `General.py` to `<db_file>`.
+> Whichever database you end up using, it will be important to exclude from consideration proteins closely related to the protein you are trying to run predictions on (otherwise, we think, the results will be biased).
+In the running instructoins, you will see how to specify which database entries are to be excluded.
+But to make this determination, it may be useful to have the sequences of all the protein chains in your database stored in a FASTA format.
+For this, we provide the script `create_seqdb.py`, which converts a MASTER database into a corresponding FASTA file.
+A FASTA file corresponding to the specific database we used in our paper is already included in the above download (in file `list.fasta`).

 * ConFind -- a program that identifies mutually-influencing pairs of positions in proteins; download from http://www.grigoryanlab.org/confind/

 > confind comes with an appropriately pre-formatted datafile, derived from the Dubrack 2010 banckbone-dependent rotamer library, which can be found under `rotlibs` in your downloaded confind folder

 Once the required programs and data sources are installed, their paths should be updated in the "Interface" section of `General.py`.
 In particular, set the following variables:
-  * `PATH_blast` -- path to NCBI blast `bin` directory (we tested with `blast-2.2.26`)
   * `PATH_confind` -- path to confind binary
   * `PATH_rotLib` -- path to directory with rotamer rotamer info that comes with ConFind
   * `PATH_master` -- path to directory with MASTER binaries (`master` and `createPDS`)